JiaQi312/CISC108-Final-Project/README.md

 After successfully staying safe for 30 seconds, the player will move on to different levels, in which additional obstacles will be added on top of the already existing obstacles.
 This continues until the player reaches the final phase and wins the game by reaching the end.
+If the player is in endless mode, they will aim to achieve the largest score possible.

 ### Preview: (will insert video here)

 ### Instructions:
+ - Pre-Game
+   - Prompt will come up in terminal
+     - Choose character to play (type in word)
+     - choose yes / no for endless mode
+     - Then good to go!
  - Dodge the obstacles
  - Control character with the arrow keys
+ - Collect the shields which pop up throughout the game
+   - Each shield allows you to collide obstacles for 20 frames without losing

 ### Authors:
  - Jia Qi (qijia@udel.edu)